Pros & Cons of flying with iPad: iPad eases pilot job with more distractions.

 I mentioned earlier that iPads could be very distracting.
 Especially with thousands of apps to choose from, one can get easily distracted and focus on installing new apps.

-A pilot must spend time familiarizing himself with only a few apps so that they can use them during the flight efficiently.
+Pilots must spend time familiarizing themselves with only a few apps so that they can use them during the flight efficiently.

-Having many apps installed on your iPad disorganizedly will waste your time during a flight while looking for one helpful app.
+Having many apps installed on your iPad disorganizedly will waste your time while looking for one helpful app during a flight.

 Spending time mastering one app is essential rather than playing with ten new apps daily.
 Having fewer Apps saved in an organized manner can aid in flying with the iPad massively.